der0005/WebPageTest/README.md

 main.html (first page).

-The "rootURL" needs to be defined so it point to the API. rootURL is found in settings.js.
+The "rootURL" needs to be defined so it point to the API.
+The variable is defined in settings.js.